-{\it Triangle network with classical correlations.---} It is also relevant to discuss a scenario where the three nodes and the three sources are classically correlated, e.g., via a common central source of shared randomness (see Fig.~\ref{sfig:delta_C}).
+{\it Triangle network with classical correlations.---} Moving on from uncorrelated sources, we now consider the scenario where the three nodes and the three sources are classically correlated, e.g., via a common central source of shared randomness (see Fig.~\ref{sfig:delta_C}).
+This is analogous to separable mixed states being a convex combination of product states, i.e. one way of defining them would be through classically correlated sources of product states.
 This we call the correlated triangle network (CTN), and the set of states that can be prepared by such a network we denote by $\bigtriangleup_C$.
 A state $\rho$ is feasible in $\bigtriangleup_C$ if it admits a decomposition of the form